-Nebuchadnezzar didn’t earn this grace he was given, but how much more amazing does that make God’s grace then?
-Why then do we seem to stomp all over His grace like it’s nothing at all?
+Nebuchadnezzar could never earn what he was given, but how much more amazing does that make God’s grace then?
 You’d have thought that Nebuchadnezzar’s fall would become a great lesson for his family, but his descendant Belshazzar refused to learn from Nebuchadnezzar’s mistake.

 Belshazzar holds a feast, and he and his royal guests are drinking from vessels that have been taken from the Temple of the Lord when a hand appears and begins to write words on the plaster of the wall.
 Belshazzar’s understandably terrified by this, and so he sends for his wise men, but they aren’t able to read the writing on the wall.
 However, when Daniel is sent for, Daniel reminds Belshazzar that when Nebuchadnezzar became arrogant, he was thrown down until he learned that God has sovereignty over the kingdom of men.
 Belshazzar too has dishonored God, so Daniel says to him, “But Belshazzar, you already knew these things.
 You are a descendant of Nebuchadnezzar.
 But still you have not been sorry for what you have done.
 Instead you have turned against the Lord of Heaven…” (Daniel 5:22-23)

-Unfortunately, Belshazzar didn’t receive the same opportunity to repent that Nebuchadnezzar did, Instead the message he received stands out in Scripture as a warning to those who refuse to learn from the past.
-(We’re still doing it today!)
+Unfortunately, Belshazzar never received the same opportunity to repent that Nebuchadnezzar had been given.
+Instead, the message he received stands out in Scripture as a warning to those who refuse to learn from the past.
 Daniel reads the message on the wall and interprets it: God has numbered Belshazzar’s days, he has been weighed and found wanting, and his kingdom will be given to the Medes and the Persians.
 Belshazzar received his death sentence, and that very night he lost his life.

-Weak Leadership is not a new concept, it was also pride that caused Moses to fail at the task God had given Him.
+Even Moses was guilty of pride.
 His task was to speak to the rock so that water would gush from it, that the people may drink and be refreshed.
 Instead, Moses took control of the situation, and even tried to take credit for this miracle.

 “He and Aaron gathered the assembly together in front of the rock and Moses said to them, “Listen, you rebels, must we bring you water out of this rock?” –Numbers 20:10

 God’s impartial, so Moses wouldn’t be the exception to the rule, even if he was the one God chose as a priest and a prophet to His people.
 It’s sad.
 I didn’t understand this for quite a long time.
 (I guess I couldn’t see it.)
-I felt that it was unfair, that Moses–and Aaron as well for that matter–wouldn’t get that reward after all the time they’d spent leading the Israelites in the desert.
+I felt that it was unfair, that Moses and Aaron wouldn’t receive that reward after all the time they’d spent leading the Israelites in the desert.

 “But the Lord said to Moses and Aaron, “Because you did not believe me, and because you did not honor me as holy before the people, you will not lead them into the land I will give them.”” –Numbers 20:12

-It was God who should have received the glory.
-It was God that Moses failed to represent as He should have: as Holy, and with honor.
+God should have received the glory.
+Moses failed to represent Him as he should have: as Holy, and with honor.
 Instead, in his impatience and disbelief, Moses stole the show.
 I’m sure we’ve all done this at one time or another, whether we’ve recognized it or not.
 We should be thankful then that God is patient, but we also have no good excuse to remain ignorant to the truth.